 Quite frankly, I think the "payout" is the least of your concerns right now.

 Obviously, the place to start is with whatever contract, operating agreement (LLC), partnership agreement or shareholder agreement (corporation) you may have.
-These documents frequently make reference to a...Read more »
+These documents frequently make reference to...Read more »

 If an alcoholic beverage is pre made, sealed in a bottle,jug,etc. none of which has been consumed before the customer leaves the property, can it be sold in a drive thru.
 I need to know how I can do that within limits and loop holes of OK liquor laws.